askucins/geb-the-internet/README.md

 }
 ```

-and if you want to e.g. run execute tests with firefox you may run this:
+Also, if you want to e.g. run execute tests with firefox you may run this:

 ```bash
 gw test -Pwebdriver=firefox
 ```

 #### Update 2020-02-23

-Although that works just fine, one can use rather the built-in concept of GebConfig.environments, so then in ```build.gradle``` there would be:
+Although that works just fine, one can use rather the built-in concept of GebConfig.environments, so then
+in ```build.gradle``` there would be:

 ```groovy
 tasks.withType(Test) {
     systemProperty 'geb.env', project.findProperty('webdriver') ?: 'chrome'
     // [...]
 }
 ```

-And then in the ```GebConfig.groovy```:
+Aso, then in the ```GebConfig.groovy```:

 ```groovy
 environments {
     firefox {